neverfap-deluxe/nfd-api/content/articles/DONE--INTRO-the-five-fundamental-principles-of-neverfap.md

 Or rather, it is a way of thinking and understanding which is completely foreign to most of us, and even those of us who do not have a porn addiction.

-What <u>*Choice over mind*</u> iterates is the fact that you have complete control over your mind.
+What **Choice over mind** iterates is the fact that you have complete control over your mind.

 This is irrespective of whether you currently feel in control of your mind, whether you agree it's possible to have full control over your mind, or whether you've even experienced having full control over your mind.

 {{< hr3 "What's important to understand is that your mind is fundamentally capable of being controlled." >}}